ahallrq/coreutils/README.md

 Beware: Don't expect 100% compatibility with the GNU or busybox equivalents.
 Likewise goes for any extra program provided here

-Comparison to GNU Coreutils (where a checkmark indicates that the program is working):
+Comparison to GNU Coreutils:

+*A question mark indicates an unusuable/wip utility.
+A checkmark indicates a usable utility.*

 **Usable**|**Name**|**Description**
 :-----:|:-----:|:-----: